A multiple-scales framework for branched channel filters: Inner flow problem

 \subsection{Method of multiple scales}

 The domain within the inner region is made up of a repeating structure of length $\epsilon$, surrounding each point-sink.
 We describe each part of the repeating structure as a cell.
 We assume that the flow is slowly varying over each cell.
-We introduce a microscale variable, $X$, by letting $x = \epsilon X$, to capture both the behaviour over the device length and each cell.
+We introduce a microscale variable, $X$, by letting $x = \epsilon X$, to capture both the behaviour over the device{domain} length and over the length of each cell.
 We treat both the long scale, $x$, and short scale, $X$, as independent variables and assume that all \textit{dependent} variables depend on $x, X$, and $Y$ in the inner region.
 Since we treat each of these variables as independent, spatial derivatives in $x$ transform as

 The sink in a particular cell is located at $X=0$.
-The addition of the multiscale assumption also gives us an additional degree of freedom.
+The addition of the microscale variable also gives us an additional degree of freedom.
 We remove this by imposing periodicity on the boundary walls such that

 This retains the slow variation of $u^{(i)}$ over each cell, where (\ref{eqn:CauchyRiemann}a) becomes

 We solve for $\phi^{(i)}$ in each periodic cell as a point-sink cell problem in a periodic semi-infinite half strip, and match to the outer solution.
 The inner bulk equation~(\ref{eqn:BulkConsMassSummation}) in the cell problem becomes